-Our investigation of the spatial co-distribution of activity with FMZ $V_T$ may overestimate correlations due to the inherent smoothness in the PET images.
+Our investigation of the spatial co-distribution of activity with FMZ VT may overestimate correlations due to the inherent smoothness in the PET images.
 This smoothness-induced autocorrelation reduces the effective degrees of freedom, thereby rendering inflated statistics in conventional correlation measures, such as the Pearson's correlation employed here (Afyouni et al., 2019; Arbabshirani et al., 2014).

-Conclusions
+5. Conclusions

-We have demonstrated that pharmacologically increased GABA availability led to increased frontal activity and reduced posterior activity - and inter-region connectivity - across multiple frequency bands.
-The spatially distinct pattern of activity changes correlated with the distribution of GABAA receptors across the brain.
-We propose a mechanistic explanation for our results, whereby increased GABA availability (by tiagabine) led to increased affinity of GABAA receptors for GABA (Frankle et al., 2009), lengthening IPSCs (Thompson & Gähwiler, 1992) and consequently reducing low frequency oscillatory activity and connectivity (by the lengthened IPSCs 'dampening' current fluctuations underpinning macroscopic oscillations).
-While demonstrating a role for GABAergic dynamics in shaping the activity and topography of functional connectivity, we have also demonstrated the utility of MEG-based measures of connectivity and activity as a tool for time and frequency-resolved electrophysiological receptor mapping.
+We have demonstrated that pharmacologically increased GABA availability led to increased frontal activity and reduced posterior activity - and inter-region connectivity across multiple frequency bands.
+The spatially distinct pattern of activity changes correlated with a template distribution of GABAA receptors across the brain.
+We propose a mechanistic explanation for our results, whereby increased GABA availability (by tiagabine) led to increased affinity of GABAA receptors for GABA (Frankle et al., 2009), lengthening IPSCs (Thompson and Gähwiler, 1992) and consequently reducing low frequency oscillatory activity and connectivity (by the lengthened IPSCs 'dampening' current fluctuations underpinning macroscopic oscillations).
+While demonstrating a role for GABAergic dynamics in shaping the activity and topography of functional connectivity, our results clearly indicate the need for follow-up studies to assess the potential utility of MEG-based measures of connectivity and activity as tools for time and frequency-resolved electrophysiological receptor mapping.